GuruMulay/content-based-authorship-detection-using-tfidf-score/README.md

 **cosineSimilarity**: Algorithms to fins cosine similarity metric between a document with unknown authorship and authors from gutenberg corpus (from earlier step).
 We use **combiners** for this step.

 Multiple Mappers and Reducers are chained together (called *job* *chaining*) that produce intermediate results and then final results based on those intermediate results.

+## Toy Example
+**authorAttrVect_toy_dataset_illustration**: Contains a very small toy dataset fed a input to the system and the outputs at every map reduce step of **authorAttrVect** program.
+The final output is *mr4aav12.txt* that contains TF-IDF scores in the final column.